muksmuks/computer_vision/project_1/README.md

 What are Channels and Kernels (according to EVA)?
 ==================================================================================================================
-An image
+Channels refer to the number of colors which represents an image.
+For example, there are three channels in a RGB image, the Red Channel, the Green Channel and the Blue Channel.
+Each of the channels in each pixel represents the intensity of each color that constitute that pixel.

+An an image, we are essentially seeing lots of distinguishable features together.
 Kernel is a feature extractor.
-It finds a feature in all places it occurs in an image.
+It finds a feature wherever it occurs in an image.

 Why should we only (well mostly) use 3x3 Kernels?
 ==================================================================================================================